 Of course, that’s not the only reason couple’s request cash gifts.
-Some genuinely need the money, others wish to put it towards, say, a honeymoon or a house deposit, perhaps even towards renovations or a bigger present such as a painting, something that constitutes a single, really big wedding present that they really want and will always remember, like a pet or a car.
+Some genuinely need the money, others wish to put it towards a honeymoon or a house deposit, perhaps even towards renovations or a bigger present that they really want and will always remember, like a pet or a car.
 Some couples even put the money toward the wedding itself!

 And then there are the couples who just prefer cash.